universal-automata/liblevenshtein-cpp/README.md

 A library for generating Finite State Transducers based on Levenshtein Automata.

 NOTE: This library is currently in rc phase.
 I'll have it production ready as soon as possible.
-Currently, the top-level components have >90% test coverage and the library is usable as described below.
+Currently, there is >90% test coverage over the sources and the library is usable as described below.

-To make my life easier, this library takes advantage of C++20 features.
-If you need compatibility with an older standard, please either submit a pull request or create an issue stating the standard you need compatibility with and I'll get around to adding its support when I get time.
+Due to limited resources on my part, this library requires C++20 features (or whichever is the latest standard).
+If you need compatibility with an older standard, please either submit a pull request (preferably) or create an issue stating the standard you need compatibility with and I will comply if I can.

 For a demonstration, please reference the [example app](example/).

 ## Initialization

-To ease dependency management during development, [Anaconda](https://www.anaconda.com/) is used.
-If you do not have a working installation, I recommend the [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)
+To ease dependency management during development, [Anaconda](https://www.anaconda.com/) is used but should not be required if you have the necessary libraries installed.
+If you do not have a working [Anaconda](https://www.anaconda.com/) installation, I recommend the [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)
 variant: